 Chair: Wendy Graham;

-Professors: Mark C. Amodio, Robert DeMaria, Leslie C. Dunn, Wendy Graham, Jean M. Kaneb, Paul Kaneb, Amitava Kumarb, Paul Russell, Susan Zlotnick;
+Professors: Mark C. Amodio, Robert DeMaria, Eve Dunbar, Leslie C. Dunn, Wendy Graham, Jean M. Kaneb, Paul Kaneb, Amitava Kumarb, Susan Zlotnickab;

-Associate Professors: Peter Antelyes, Heesok Chang, Eve Dunbar, Hua Hsu, Zoltán Márkus, Molly S. McGlennen, Hiram Perez, Tyrone Simpson, II;
+Associate Professors: Peter Antelyes, Heesok Chang, Hua Hsu, Zoltán Márkus, Molly S. McGlennen, Hiram Perez, Tyrone Simpson, II;

 Assistant Professors: Kathleen Gemmill, Tracy O’Neill;

 Adjunct Associate Professors: M. Mark, David Means, Matthew Schultz;